RiteshS1/gsap_practice1/README.md

+# This project is about me revisting basic gsap concepts!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.